FabricMC/fabric-docs/develop/gamerules.md

 @[code lang=java transcludeWith=:::gameruleClass](@/reference/latest/src/main/java/com/example/docs/gamerule/ModGamerules.java)

 The category argument (`.category(GameRuleCategory.MISC)`) determines which category the gamerule falls under in the world creation screen.
-In this example we have created a boolean gamerule with a default value of false and the ID of `bad_vision`.
-The stored values in gamerules are not limited to booleans, you can have:
+In this example, we have created a boolean game rule with a default value of `false` and an id of `bad_vision`.
+The stored values in game rules are not limited to booleans; other valid types include `double`s, `integer`s, and `enum`s.

-- Booleans
-- Doubles
-- Integers
-- Enums

 Example of a gamerule storing a double: